lviennot/big-graph-tools/README.md

 ## Usage

 Mainly one tool for the moment : computing ``skeleton graphs''.
+(A skeleton of a graph is a small dominating subgraph with similar distances.)

 ### Example:

-Compute a skeleton graph (a small dominating subgraph with similar distances) :
+Compute a skeleton graph:
 ```
 ./skeleton.native -verbose 1.2 4 12 graph_edges.csv > skeleton.csv
 ```

 This reads the edges of a graph from file `graph_edges.csv` and writes in file `skeleton.csv` the edges of a skeleton of the graph.
+See [`examples/g_n2984_m19024.pdf`](tree/master/examples/) for an example.

 Color the edges of the graph :
 ```